-ERTH 401, Computational Methods for Geoscientists, 2 cr, 1 cl hr, 1 lab hr tools and a higher order programming language.
+ERTH 401, Computational Methods for Geoscientists, 2 cr, 1 cl hr, 1 lab hr standard features of modern programming languages, and familiarizes students with both Linux command line tools and a higher order programming language.
 Tools for map making and image manipulation are included as well as the generation of a basic website.
 Shares lecture with GEOL 501/GEOP 501 with additional expectations for graduate credit.